asgood23/STATIONS/made-with-samples/100-bastards-test.md

 *[ManaRampMatt](https://manarampmatt.itch.io/): “Cleopatra” by the Lumineers*

 ## 3. Ancient One
 You are river and stone, moaning to the moon, swooning in the sunset.
-Start with the spells Whisper to Water, Stone to Dust, and Metal to Rust.
+Start with the spells *Whisper to Water*, *Stone to Dust*, and *Metal to Rust*.
 A lily builds a home inside your bones.

 *Krustentier: "Scissor Paper Rock" by Indica*